istio/istio.io/content/docs/setup/kubernetes/quick-start-gke-dm.md

 Quick Start instructions to install and run Istio in [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) using [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/).

-This Quick Start creates a new GKE [zonal cluster](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades#versions_available_for_new_cluster_masters), installs Istio and then deploys the [Bookinfo](/docs/guides/bookinfo/) sample application.
+This Quick Start creates a new GKE [zonal cluster](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades#versions_available_for_new_cluster_masters), installs the current release version of Istio and then deploys the [Bookinfo](/docs/guides/bookinfo/) sample application.
 It uses Deployment Manager to automate the steps detailed in the [Istio on Kubernetes setup guide](/docs/setup/kubernetes/quick-start/) for Kubernetes Engine

 ## Prerequisites